choi-phd/TestDesign/cran-comments.md

 ...
 f.i.: plotShadow-methods
 ```
-* Added `oldpar` caching and `on.exit` revert calls for all 5 cases of `par()` calls across the package: Lines 210, 367, 514, 1777, 2910 in `shadow_functions.R`.
+* Added `oldpar` caching and `on.exit` revert calls for all 5 cases of `par()` calls across the package: Lines 210, 367, 514, 1777, 2910 in `shadow_functions.R` (line numbers based on the revised codes).

 ```
 Are you sure you want to set a seed to 1 within a function? manuscript.R
 ```
 * Removed `manuscript.R` from the package.
-These codes are for reproducing figures for a separate manuscipt, and therefore are not necessary to be included in the package.
+These are not necessary to be included in the package.

 ```
 Please ensure that your functions do not write by default or in your